-At the base of this fear both of the loss of specialness and of becoming uniform in the 'wrong way' is a sense that the state is intervening in our daily lives in quite powerful ways, ways that are causing even more losses.
+At the base of this fear both of the loss of specialness and of becoming uniform in the "wrong way" is a sense that the state is intervening in our daily lives in quite powerful ways, ways that are causing even more losses.
 It is not possible to understand the growth of home schooling unless we connect it to the history of the attack on the public sphere in general and on the government (the state) in particular.
-In order to better comprehend the antistatist impulses that lie behind a good deal of the home schooling movement, I need to place these impulses in a longer historical and social context.
+To better comprehend the antistatist impulses that lie behind a good deal of the home schooling movement, I need to place these impulses in a longer historical and social context.
 Some history and theory is necessary here.

-One of the keys to this is the development of what Clarke & Newman have called the 'managerial state' (Clarke & Newman, 1997).
+One of the keys to this is the development of what Clarke and Newman (1997) have called the "managerial state."
 This was an active state that combined bureaucratic administration and professionalism.
 The organization of the state centered around the application of specific rules of coordination.
 Routinization and predictability are among the hallmarks of such a state.
-This was to be coupled with a second desirable trait, that of social, political, and personal neutrality, rather than nepotism and favoritism.
+This was to be coupled with a second desirable trait, that of social, political, and personal neutrality rather than nepotism and favoritism.
 This bureaucratic routinization and predictability would be balanced by an emphasis on professional discretion.
-Here, bureaucratically regulated professionals such as teachers and administrators would still have an element of irreducible autonomy based on their training and qualifications.
-Their skills and judgement were to be trusted, if they acted fairly and impartially.
+Here, bureaucratically regulated professionals such as teachers and administrators still would have an element of irreducible autonomy based on their training and qualifications.
+Their skills and judgment were to be trusted, if they acted fairly and impartially.
 Yet fairness and impartiality were not enough; the professional also personalized the managerial state.
-Professionals such as teachers made the state 'approachable' by not only signifying neutrality but by acting in nonanonymous ways to foster the 'public good' and to 'help' individuals and families (Clarke & Newman, 1997, pp. 5-7).
+Professionals such as teachers made the state "approachable" by not only signifying neutrality, but by acting in nonanonymous ways to foster the "public good" and to "help" individuals and families (Clarke & Newman, 1997, pp. 5-7).

-Of course, such bureaucratic and professional norms were there not only to benefit 'clients.'
-They acted to protect the state, by providing it with legitimacy.
+Of course, such bureaucratic and professional norms were there not only to benefit "clients."
+They acted to protect the state by providing it with legitimacy.
 (The state is impartial, fair, and acts in the interests of everyone.)
-They also served to insulate professional judgements from critical scrutiny.
-(As holders of expert knowledge, we - teachers, social workers, state employees - are the ones who are to be trusted since we know best.)
+They also served to insulate professional judgments from critical scrutiny.
+(As holders of expert knowledge, we-teachers, social workers, state employees-are the ones who are to be trusted because we know best.)

-Thus, from the end of World War II until approximately the mid-1970s, there was a 'settlement,' a compromise, in which an activist welfare state was seen as legitimate.
+Thus, from the end of World War II until approximately the mid-1970s, there was a "settlement," a compromise, in which an activist welfare state was seen as legitimate.
 It was sustained by a triple legitimacy.
-There was (largely) bi-partisan support for the state to provide and manage a larger part of social life, a fact that often put it above a good deal of party politics.
+There was (largely) bipartisan support for the state to provide and manage a larger part of social life, a fact that often put it above a good deal of party politics.
 Bureaucratic administration promised to act impartially for the benefit of everyone.
 And professionals employed by the state, such as teachers and other educators, were there to apply expert knowledge to serve the public (Clarke & Newman, 1997, p.
 8).
-This compromise was widely accepted and provided public schools and other public institutions with a strong measure of support since by and large the vast majority of people continued to believe that schools and other state agencies did in fact act professionally and impartially in the public good.
+This compromise was widely accepted and provided public schools and other public institutions with a strong measure of support because, by and large, the vast majority of people continued to believe that schools and other state agencies did in fact act professionally and impartially in the public good.